mkpmanish/anvesha/README.md

 - Supports import/export of all replay tabs’ data.
 - Functionality to capture and save screenshots of the app window.
 - Button to send the current tab’s request to the Bulk Sender tab.
+- You can send a replayed request directly to the AI Analyser tab for security analysis.

 ### Bulk Sender Tab
 - Three clear sections: